-We instantly fell in love with the city of Porto when we visited, a sea of orange tiled rooftops that rise up from the Douro River and historic buildings covered in the famous Azulejo tiles.
+We instantly fell in love with the city of Porto when we visited.
+A sea of orange tiled rooftops rise up from the Douro River and historic buildings are covered in the famous Azulejo blue and white tiles.

-The best places to see the tiles are at Sé (Porto Cathedral), São Bento Train Station, Igreja do Carmo church, Capela das Almas chapel, and the Santo Ildefonso church, it makes for a romantic afternoon exploring the city.
+The best places to see these exquisite tiles are at Sé (Porto Cathedral), São Bento Train Station, Igreja do Carmo church, Capela das Almas chapel, and the Santo Ildefonso church.
+It makes for a romantic afternoon exploring the city.

-Another recommendation is a visit to the Jardins do Palácio de Cristal , the perfect place to take in some views across the Douro in the company of some wonderful fountains (and your other half, of course!).
+Another recommendation is a visit to the Jardins do Palácio de Cristal.
+This is the perfect place to take in views across the Douro in the company of some wonderful fountains (and your other half, of course!).

-If you can also take the opportunity to do a boat tour and perhaps even go to the Douro wine valley or do a port house tour back in Vila Nova de Gaia.
+If you can also take the opportunity to do a boat tour and perhaps even go to the Douro wine valley Alternatively, do a port house tour in Vila Nova de Gaia.

 For something more isolated then we suggest a quiet picnic on the beach!
 Think Danny and Sandy at the beginning of Grease…